 Put that money in a CD, and you'll earn even more.
 Now, your money is working for you, not against you, like debt, inflation and credit card interest rates.

 The solution?
 The old-fashioned notion of saving for a rainy day has been streamlined by ultra-modern financial technology.
-Online financial institutions, like PurePoint which is a hybrid digital bank with brick-and-mortar financial centers, are offering more competitive interest rates for high-yield savings and CD accounts than traditional banks, nearing the 2 percent mark.
+Online financial institutions, like PurePoint, are offering more competitive interest rates for high-yield savings and CD accounts than traditional banks, nearing the 2 percent mark.
 It’s an alternative to investing that you can trust with a knowable, controlled return over the short or long-term.
 It's almost like investing in the stock market, but with a controlled and knowable return.

 Disclosure: Content provided by Brandpoint, October 2018